Shopping Cart

 How to keep rabbits cool in summer?

 Summer is often a fun season for many of us.
 However, it’s not a great time for our furry friends.
 They are super sensitive to heat, and they are unable to regulate their body temperatures.
 Bunnies cannot sweat; this makes it even more difficult for them to keep cool in summer.
 They depend solely on human actions, panting, and their ears to keep them cool.
-To keep your bunny cool during summer, you can move them to cooler temperatures indoors, provide a spacious room for stretching, and getting your bunny a cooling mat, among other interventions.

 Picture this: you are a bunny, and it is summertime.
 The sun is beating down, and you're feeling hot and bothered.
 What's a bunny to do?
 Well, the first thing you should do is find some shade, or even better, find your way indoors!